SolaceProducts/pubsubplus-kubernetes-quickstart/docs/EventBrokerOperatorUserGuide.md

 #### Assigning existing PVC (Persistent Volume Claim)

-You can to use an existing PVC with its associated PV for storage, but it must be taken into account that the deployment will try to use any existing, potentially incompatible, configuration data on that volume.
+You can to use an existing PVC with its associated PV for storage, but it must be taken into account that the deployment tries to use any existing, potentially incompatible, configuration data on that volume.
 The PV size must also meet the broker scaling requirements.

-PVCs need to be assigned individually to the brokers in an HA deployment.
+PVCs must be assigned individually to the brokers in an HA deployment.
 Assign a PVC to the Primary in case of non-HA.
 ```yaml
 spec:
   storage: